13 Reasons Why (2017–2020)

 Indian Matchmaking (2020)

-Smriti Mundhra ’09SOA created and executive-produced this docuseries, which follows a professional matchmaker as she attempts to pair up wealthy Indian singles.
-The series, which takes place in both India and the United States, explores the tradition and legacy of arranged marriage in today’s world.
+Smriti Mundhra ’09SOA created and executive-produced this docuseries, which follows a professional matchmaker as she attempts to pair up Indian singles.
+The series, which takes place in both India and the United States, explores the tradition of matchmaking and arranged marriages in today’s world.
 Stream on Netflix.

 Little Fires Everywhere (2020)